utkuburgaz/utkuburgaz.github.io/_posts/2016-10-31-all-plywood-prusa-i3-3d-printer-burgbot.md

 ---
 layout:     post
-title:      All Plywood Prusa Upgrade 3D Printer; BurgBot
+title:      All Plywood 3D Printer, a Prusa i3 Upgrade ; BurgBot
 date:       2016-10-31
 summary:    An upgraded version of Prusa i3 3D Printer with interlocking plywood body parts.
 categories: jekyll pixyll
 ---

 In an effort to make a robust and easy to setup Prusa i3 version I designed this by using SolidWorks 3D design software.
+I called it BurgBot Inventor :)

 BurgBot features: